Complex integration

 $$ F(z) = \int_{a}^{z} f(z) dz $$

-The following theorem is very important, it talk about that the value of an integral over a closed and simple curve that surrounds a singularity does not depend on the curve
+The following theorem very important, it talk about that the value of an integral over a closed and simple curve that surrounds a singularity does not depend on the curve:

 Theorem 3

-The following theorem is a generalization of the previous one in a region with n singularities instead two.
+The following theorem is an extension of the previous one to regions with n singularities instead two.

 Figura 1: Region closed between curves C and C'